OpenAI's $4B Deployment Company Proves Enterprise AI Has a Last-Mile Problem

 What enterprise teams should evaluate:

 Cost / latency / governance / reliability implications: Professional AI deployment at FDE scale carries non-trivial economic weight.
-Based on industry comps for applied AI consulting engagements of equivalent complexity, enterprise organizations should budget $750K–$3M per major FDE-assisted deployment — plus ongoing costs for the managed-services relationship that typically follows.
-The governance implication is more significant than the cost: an external engineer with production access to your AI systems, your customer data, and your workflow integrations is a third-party risk entity that most enterprise risk frameworks currently classify incorrectly.
+For planning purposes, large enterprises should treat FDE-assisted deployment as a major professional-services motion, not a small implementation add-on.
+Depending on workflow scope, data complexity, regulatory burden, integration depth, and post-launch support, budgets can plausibly move into seven figures.
+But the governance implication is more significant than the cost: an external engineer with production access to your AI systems, your customer data, and your workflow integrations is a third-party risk entity that most enterprise risk frameworks currently classify incorrectly.
 Reliability improvements are real but uneven — Tomoro’s track record suggests production systems that work, but “working at Tesco” and “working inside your regulated financial environment” carry different bars for what “working” means.

 What to Watch